microsoft/qlib/docs/component/rl.rst

    :width: 300
    :align: center

-The Qlib Reinforcement Learning toolkit (QlibRL) is an RL platform for quantitative investment, which provides support to implement RL algorithm in Qlib.
+The Qlib Reinforcement Learning toolkit (QlibRL) is an RL platform for quantitative investment, which provides support to implement RL algorithms in Qlib.

 Potential Application Scenarios in Quantitative Trading